Core Services Layer

-Applications that support file sharing should be able to recognize when files have been added to the
+Apps that support file sharing should be able to recognize when files have been added to the

 Documents directory and respond appropriately.
-For example, your application might make the contents of any new files available from its interface.
+For example, your app might make the contents of any new files available from its interface.
 You should never present the user with the list of files in this directory and ask them to decide what to do with those files.

 For additional information about the